Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Last words

 In situations that involve risk strings and motivated reasoning, trusting to intuition is likely to run afoul of the Pseudocertainty Effect.
 Careful mathematical analysis of all options under consideration offers a path with a minimum of exposure to the Pseudocertainty Effect.
-First in this series Go to top Top Next issue: Seven Planning Pitfalls: I Next Issue
+Cognitive Biases at Work First issue in this series Go to top Top Next issue: Seven Planning Pitfalls: I Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info